yingx9/tp/docs/UserGuide.md

 **Example output:**
 ```
 This is the current event list:
-0: Fan meetup for xxx | 11-11-2001 | null
+0: Meet and Greet for xxx | 10 Jan 2010 | buffet style
-1: Meet and Greet for xxx | 10-11-2010 | buffet style
+1: Fan meetup for xxx | 11 Jan 2010 | null
 ____________________________________________________________
 ```

 ### Event Delete: `eventdelete` | [Return to Contents](#contents)
 >**📚 Note:**
 > - INDEX starts from 0 and can be viewed by calling `eventlist`
-> - INDEX might change as those with earlier dates are sorted first
+> - INDEX might change as those with earlier dates are inserted first

 Deletes an event from the database based on the index provided.